 The assessment process is divided into 5 sections (child’s experience, parent’s daily living skills, how the parent functions, specific issues and support) that explore parents’ ability to care for their child in the medium and long term.

 PAMs (Parent Assessment Manual Software)

 I am also trained to undertake PAMs parenting assessments where this type of assessment is required or has been ordered by the court.
 Probably the most well known assessment model, the PAMs model is a structured, wide-ranging, functional diagnostic and ecologically focused model for parenting assessments.
-It is aimed to be used with vulnerable families although I would recommend the ParentAssess model if the one or both parents lives with learning disabilities.
-The PAMs model identifies child and parent need and risk levels and is an accurate tool for for measuring baseline and teaching evaluations.
+It is aimed to be used with vulnerable families although I tend to use the ParentAssess model if the one or both parents lives with learning disabilities.
+The PAMs model identifies child and parent need and risk levels and is an accurate tool for measuring baseline and teaching evaluations.